 Description

-One of the benefits of this is that it is relatively safe to handle, making it a popular choice among pyrotechnic manufacturers.
-However, it can be hazardous if ingested or inhaled, and should be handled with care to avoid accidental exposure.
+One of the main benefits of Barium Carbonate is its relatively safe handling compared to other barium compounds.
+However, it should still be handled with care to avoid accidental exposure.

 Sniperghost (verified owner) –